StarRocks/starrocks/docs/en/sql-reference/sql-functions/table-functions/files.md

 > Two examples are as follows:
 > - When you set `enclose` to `"` and `escape` to `\`, StarRocks parses `"say \"Hello world\""` into `say "Hello world"`.
 > - Assume that the column separator is comma (`,`).
 When you set `escape` to `\`, StarRocks parses `a, b\, c` into two separate field values: `a` and `b, c`.

+### schema_detect

+From v3.2 onwards, FILES() supports automatic schema detection and unionization of the same batch of data files.
+StarRocks first detects the schema of the data by sampling certain data rows of a random data file in the batch.
+Then, StarRocks unionizes the columns from all the data files in the batch.

+You can configure the sampling rule using the following parameters:

+- `auto_detect_sample_rows`: the number of data rows to scan in each sampled data file.
+Range: [0, + ∞].
+Default: `500`.
+- `auto_detect_sample_files`: the number of random data files to sample in each batch.
+Range: [0, + ∞].
+Default: `1`.

+After the sampling, StarRocks unionizes the columns from all the data files according to these rules:

+- For columns with different column names or indices, each column is identified as an individual column, and, eventually, the union of all individual columns is returned.
+- For columns with the same column name but different data types, they are identified as the same column but with a general data type on a relative fine granularity level.
+For example, if the column `col1` in file A is INT but DECIMAL in file B, DOUBLE is used in the returned column.
+- Generally, the STRING type can be used to unionize all data types.

+If StarRocks fails to unionize all the columns, it generates a schema error report that includes the error information and all the file schemas.

+> **CAUTION**
+>
+> All data files in a single batch must be of the same file format.

 ### StorageCredentialParams